artefactual/atom-docs/user-manual/administer/settings.rst

 .. _maps-api-key:

-Google Maps Javascript API key setting
+Google Maps JavaScript API key setting
 --------------------------------------

 This setting allows you to store and use a Google Maps API key - AtoM relies